ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

   Used to build a **hierarchical structure** of models.
   A parent model can aggregate training from its children, which is useful for a “master” company-wide assistant.

-- **Virtual User**
+- **Virtual User** (optional)
   A **Virtual User** whose identity the model uses in chats and the assistant panel.
-  This is the “user” you see in group chats when the AI answers.
+ This is the “user” you see in group chats when the AI responds.
+It is required only if the model will be used in conversations (AI Assistant or chat arbiter).
+If the model is used solely for background operations such as  Ingest, this setting is not required.

-- **System message**
+- **System message** (optional)
   Global instructions that always apply to the model, such as:
   - tone of voice (formal / informal),
   - language preferences,
   - how to address users,
   - specific company naming conventions, etc.

-  Keep this short and focused – typically up to 1–2 pages of text at most.
+  Keep this short and focused – typically up to 5-6 sentences of text at most.

 - **Conversation compilation**
   Reference to the **latest successful compilation** that the model uses at runtime.